Higher spin currents in the critical $O(N)$ vector model at $1/N^2$: Acknowledgments

 \section{Acknowledgments}

+We are grateful to Johan Henriksson for spotting two typos in the formulas.
 This work was supported by Deutsche Forschungsgemeinschaft (DFG) with the grants $\text{MO~1801/1-2}$ (A.M.) and SFB/TRR 55 (M.S.) and in part by the Russian Science Foundation grant 14-42-00047 in association with Lebedev Physical Institute and by the DFG Transregional Collaborative Research Centre TRR 33 and the DFG cluster of excellence ``Origin and Structure of the Universe" (E.Sk.).